Firearms Law is Increasingly Complex

 Stanley Law will look after your legal interests, whether it is a refusal to grant a firearms licence, the defence of firearms offences, or reviewing and appealing a decision by the Registrar to cancel your licence.

-Don’t wait until it is too late to get the right advice.
-Click here to contact Stanley Law or call us on 0420 349 737.
+Get the right advice the first time.
+Click here to contact Stanley Law or call us on 0420 349 737 (Karen Stanley) or 0473 566 898 (Naomi Hill).